tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 For the Authoritarian perpetrators wielding Religion in their off-hand, public ground can contain Bibles, Commandments and Icons.
 They proudly report their desire to capture truly more public space.
 They Are Owed This Now, they say.
 They wouldn't have done this had you simply not existed in public first, of course.
 Talk about Terms you heard about too late...

+Their powers of prediction are so holy, that them not doing this sooner might be the real problem they see.
+Now they have so much work to show they were right all along.

-Their America First vision is astonishingly inept, but like Tucker Carlson, the churn makes opportunity for all.
+Their All-Along America First vision is astonishingly inept in ways, but like Tucker Carlson, the churn makes opportunity for all.
 Forget the particulars.
 Look at what is creaking as a result of what they do, and make that stronger so that it withstands.
 Make it better.

 There are no Authority figures coming to help.
 It is up to you, and when you weather and feel stronger, you'll understand Pride as MAGA does.
 Them being a step ahead, have acquired their powerful piece, and they have defensively set in for decades in anticipation of these times.